cryptpad/blog/posts/status-june-2021.md

 ---
-title: "June 2021 status: Forms and a call to instance administrators"
+title: 'June 2021 status: Forms and a call to instance administrators'
 date: 2021-06-28 11:24:33
-author: David Benqué
+author: "David Benqué"
 tags:
 - status update
 - administration
 - forms
+cover: /images/form-preview.png
 ---

 This month we released two versions of CryptPad.
 [4.6](https://github.com/xwiki-labs/cryptpad/releases/tag/4.6.0) was a stability update addressing many minor issues while the team prepared for [4.7](https://github.com/xwiki-labs/cryptpad/releases/tag/4.7.0) and a major new feature: the new *Forms* application.